Xplor8r/Xplor8r.github.io/_posts/2018-10-22-surfers_log_sinatra_project.markdown

 Because I am passionate about surfing, I chose to create a surfing social network where surfers can share their surfing experiences.
 I quite enjoyed myself working on this project.
 Well, at least by half way through I began enjoying myself.
 Apparently, there is a minimum of one major hurdle that stands in my way during any project I pursue.
 I found myself stuck in the mud shortly after commencing.
 Setting up my Gemfile required getting through alot of unfamiliar errors involving my ActiveRecord version and my usage of Rack Flash.

 Once I cleared up some bugs, I quickly set up an App folder structure to organize my Models, Views and Controllers.
 A public folder holds CSS, Javascript, and image folders.
-I also included a Readme, a Rakefile, and last but not least a config folder with an environment file to get things moving.
+I also included a Readme file and last but not least a config folder with an environment file to get things moving.

 The overly common model name of user is so, shall we say, used.
 I chose to set up a Surfer model which has many log_entries and a LogEntry model that belongs_to a surfer.
 Via rake:migrate commands in the terminal I set up a database table for both models.
 There is an application_controller and each model has their own controller.
 The Log_entries_controller handles the CRUD routes while the surfers_controller handles routes for login and sign up and validates a surfers password.